SohamDoshi/OnlineSales.Ai_assignmnet/README.md

 ![rightclick](https://github.com/SohamDoshi/OnlineSales.Ai_assignmnet/assets/106314995/fe9c73a9-be91-4e88-95c5-6c63073b3fe8)

-4) Use the following command to run or excute the script
+4) Use the following command to run or execute the script

 command